DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **`box-shadow` Property:** The `box-shadow` property is a powerful and performant CSS feature for adding depth and visual hierarchy to a design.
 By using multiple comma-separated shadows, as demonstrated in a previous lesson, you can create complex effects with a single property, which is a modern and efficient practice.
 It is a native CSS solution that is more performant than using images for shadow effects.

 ---

+#### SUBSECTION G: CREATING AN HTML AND CSS WEBSITE PART 7

+### Course Step Number: 414

+### Date Researched: 2025-08-05

+### Robust Summary of Best Practices and Modernization

+This summary highlights the key principles and practices that the upcoming lessons will likely reinforce and expand upon, based on previous course content.

+- **Continued Emphasis on Modern CSS:** The new section will likely continue to introduce modern CSS properties and selectors to build a more responsive and interactive webpage.
+This includes using features that are native to CSS to replace older, less-efficient methods.
+- **Refined Code Organization:** The importance of using organized and well-commented code will likely be a recurring theme, ensuring that the growing stylesheet remains manageable and easy to understand.
+- **Separation of Concerns:** The lessons will continue to reinforce the best practice of using HTML solely for structure and content, and CSS for all aspects of presentation and layout.

+---